A feature film by Dorka Vermes

 Cinematographer

 London-based cinematographer.
-Credits include Dune: Part Two and Project Hail Mary (virtual cinematography).
-His work moves between large-format studio cinematography and intimate, character-driven storytelling, with a particular interest in the meeting of light, architecture, and faces.
+Credits include Dune: Part Two and Project Hail Mary (virtual cinematography), developed through close collaboration with Greig Fraser.
+His work moves between large-format studio productions and intimate, character-driven storytelling.